sonalranjit/sonalranjit/content/projects/rinex-reader.md

 ### Corrections

 #### Ionospheric Correction
 The effect due to the ionosphere can be mitigated in two ways.
 If using a single frequency receiver, the delay caused by the ionosphere can be modelled with the Klobuchar model.
 Since the software does not attempt to adjust a single frequency receiver observations, the Klobuchar model will not be explained here.
-When using a ddual frequency receiver, the delay due to the ionosphere can be nearly mitigated with a linear combination of the two equations, one on each frequency.
+When using a dual frequency receiver, the delay due to the ionosphere can be nearly mitigated with a linear combination of the two equations, one on each frequency.
 The equation for the Ionofree linear combination that removes most of the ionospheric effect is:

 $$
 \[PR=\frac{PR_2-\gamma PR_1}{1-\gamma}\]